Home Family and home Gradina si gradina de legume How to grow an apple tree

 8. Cover everything with fertile soil so that there are no gaps.

-10. Tie the tree to the stakes.
+10. Tie the tree to stakes.

 Powdery mildew